olga-od-ua/MS3repo/README.md

 3. Views of a recipe are added with every click on the materialize icon.
 This is not the perfect solution as the views are counted every time the collapsible item opens and closes.
 This means that if a user clicks on the icon to open the collapsible and then clicks on the icon to close the collapsible, 2 views will be added to the recipe.

+4. When opening the Edit Recipe form, each recipe's Age Group is changed to 0+ months regardless of what age group it had belonged before.

 #### Other
 Not a bug but a few remarks on the functionality of the website.